una/personal-goals/ideas-and-misc/book-checklist.md

 ## June 2017
 - [x] The Subtle Art of Not Giving a F*ck -- Mark Manson
 - [x] And the Monkey Learned Nothing -- Tom Lutz

+## July 2017
+- [x] The Everything Store: Jeff Bezos and the Age of Amazon -- Brad Stone
 - [ ] How We Got to Now: Six Innovations that Made the Modern World -- Steve Johnson

 ## On Deck